Skip to content

 Understanding Track Cranksets

 Not all SS cranksets are designed to work with your fixie.
 Some of them are designed to be used with track bikes.
-Don’t what track bikes are?
+Don’t know what track bikes are?
 They are the very pinnacle of single-speed cycling, and their components are all about performance and speed.

-Track bike owners aren’t concerned with looks.
-Their primary goal is to go as fast as possible.
+Track bike owners aren’t concerned with looks rather their primary goal is to go as fast as possible.
 On the other hand, riding a fixie is all about simplicity.
 You want to look cool when you commute, don’t you?

 Gear Ratio & Tooth Count